 This Museum is on the cutting edge of innovation.
 It is designed internally and externally to excite audiences and amaze tourists.
 As a distinguishable landmark, it is the first monument visible to travelers arriving from the airport.
 For thematic displays, entire walls are designed to become cinematic screens.
 It also has individual cocoons designed to hold oral histories.

-Beyond galleries, it provides a 220-seat auditorium, retail outlets, restaurants, cafés, a dedicated food forum, preserving culinary tradition and a research centre.
-It also has a park filled with indigenous plants such as pomegranate trees, date palms, herbs and the Sidra tree, the national tree of Qatar.
+Beyond galleries, it provides a 220-seat auditorium, retail outlets, restaurants, cafés, a dedicated food forum, preserving culinary tradition, and a research centre.
+It also has a park filled with indigenous plants such as pomegranate trees, date palms, and herbs, as well as the Sidra tree, the national tree of Qatar.

 One intriguing aspect of this form design is that as much as the plates appear to be jutting in all directions, their curved demeanor makes the Museum soft and approachable, not as terrifying as it would be had they been sharp angles.
 Speaking of sharp angles, it is ironic how this form design resembles some twenty flying saucers that crashed at the same point but somehow did not break.